 - Also, a bottle of wine to enjoy it with.
 That one is probably required.
 Since it’s greasy, try a white Franciacorta or if you prefer red, find a good Barbera.

 Best Carbonara in Rome

 For a healthier option, try using a can of tuna in oil, or even chicken, instead of bacon.
-This will require more salt to taste.
+This method will require more salt to taste.

-You can always use spaghetti squash, zucchini noodles, or a gluten-free pasta as well.
+You can always use spaghetti squash, zucchini noodles, or gluten-free pasta as well.
 Of course, it won’t be traditional carbonara with these changes, but sometimes change is necessary!

 This recipe originally came from a professor in Turin, Italy, in 2005-2006.
 Try it out; let me know how it goes in the comments!